Platypus-Tech/platypus-os-original-drafts/README.md

 2. The New Technology File System
 ### Internet
 No support, I don't think.
 But almost...
+### CPU
+I think it has support for ARM64.
 ***
 ## Contributing
 See [contributing.md](contributing.md) for guidelines.
 ## This used to be the kernel!
 What happened?
 This was the kernel, then I decided I would make this the desktop, and then the kernel repository would come along later, once this was fully developed.
 ## This has a lot of GNU.
 When this is deployed, will it just be called "Platypus OS" or "GNU/Platypus OS"?
-GNU/Platypus OS to avoid all the junk around GNU/Linux.
+GNU/Platypus OS to avoid all the arguments around GNU/Linux.